uport-project/veramo-website/docs/basics/introduction.md

 :::info

 Veramo is in a public beta.
-There will be some breaking changes in the coming months, and we endeavor to communicate these in advance via our [blog](https://veramo.io/blog).
+There will be some breaking changes in the coming months, and we endeavour to communicate these in advance via our [Discord community](discord.gg/sYBUXpACh4).
 However, we expect the core APIs to remain relatively stable.
 You can keep up to date here and get involved in our growing community.
 We are excited to see what you build with Veramo!

 :::